DiscoRiver/massh/README.md

 * [GoDoc](https://godoc.org/github.com/DiscoRiver/massh/massh)

-### Notes
-Right now you can either user this repo as-is, which provides simple usage, or you can import the massh package and use your own behaviour for building and running the Config.

-Output is limited to printing a slice of Results.
-Additional output processing is required for anything fancy.
-Result is a struct containing the host, the command, and the output (which includes the newline).
-This should be enough information for all your basic output needs.
-No status codes are returned.

 When specifying a script, it's contents will be added to stdin, and then the following command will be executed to run it on the remote machine;